MaxHalford/sorobn/README.md

 </div>
 </br>

 This is an unambitious Python library for working with [Bayesian networks](https://www.wikiwand.com/en/Bayesian_network).
 For serious usage, you should probably be using a more established project, such as [pomegranate](https://pomegranate.readthedocs.io/en/latest/), [PyMC](https://docs.pymc.io/), [Stan](https://mc-stan.org/), [Edward](http://edwardlib.org/), and [Pyro](https://pyro.ai/).
 There's also the well-documented [bnlearn](https://www.bnlearn.com/) package in R. Hey, you could even go medieval and use something like [Netica](https://www.norsys.com/) — I'm just jesting, they actually have a [nice tutorial on Bayesian networks](https://www.norsys.com/tutorials/netica/secA/tut_A1.htm).
+On a same not, if you're not familiar with Bayesian networks, then I highly recommend Patrick Winston's MIT courses on probabilistic inference ([part 1](https://www.youtube.com/watch?v=A6Ud6oUCRak), [part 2](https://www.youtube.com/watch?v=EC6bf8JCpDQ)).

 The main goal of this project is to be used for educational purposes.
 As such, more emphasis is put on tidyness and conciseness than on performance.
 I find libraries such as `pomegranate` wonderful, but they literally contain several thousand lines of code, at the detriment of simplicity and ease of comprehension.
 Nonetheless, `hedgehog` is reasonably efficient and should be able to satisfy most usecases in a timely manner.